M-Sc-AUT/M.Sc-Computer-Architecture/Advanced Computer Architecture/Useful Documents/README.md

 guess was wrong, then the speculative execution or execution of a portion of the executed instructions is ignored and the pipeline starts over with the correct jump, imposing a delay.

+The time wasted in misprediction is equal to the number of steps in the pipeline.
+From the fetch stage to the execution stage.
+Newer microprocessors tend to have relatively long pipelines so that latency mispredictions occur between 10 and 20 clock cycles.
+Consequently, making a longer pipeline increases the need for more advanced jump prediction.

+The first time a conditional jump execution is encountered, there is not much information based on the prediction.
+But the jump prediction keeps the information whether the jumps are taken or not.
+When it encounters a conditional jump that it has encountered several times, it can base the prediction on history.
+Jump prediction may, for example, detect whether a conditional jump is performed often, or if it is performed once in a while.